mailcow/mailcow-blog/content/posts/2023/release-2023-10/index.en.md

 ---
-title: "🎃🐄 Mooctober 2023 Update | Domainwide Footer, cURL Fixes and more"
+title: "🎃🐄 Mooctober 2023 Update | Domainwide Footer, cURL Fixes and more - Revision A"
 date: 2023-10-12T11:11:32+02:00
 draft: false